-The Company reports revenue of \$1,041,470 (US \$726,588), a decrease when compared to revenues of \$1,650,994 (US \$1,334,335) realized during the same period in the prior fiscal year.
-The reduction in sales was due to a significant decrease in recoveries and processing volumes during the current quarter, for reasons previously set forth, as compared to the same period during the prior fiscal year.
-The Company realized a price per carat of (US) \$278 as compared to an average price per carat of (US) \$172 in the same period in 2017.
-The change in the average dollar per carat during the current period was partially attributable to the inclusion of larger size fractions of material in processing, which in turn yielded a number of higher value rough diamonds in the 10.8 to 20.0 carat range.
+The Company reports revenue of \$730,692 (US \$560,059), a decrease when compared to revenues of \$1,041,470 (US \$726,846) realized during the same period in the prior fiscal year.
+The decrease in sales during the current quarter, when compared to the previous quarter, was the result of limited processing volumes due to contract equipment reliability issues experienced early in the quarter, as well as the timing of rough diamond tenders during the period.
+Extensive work during the later portion of the quarter was undertaken to further refine the project's processing facilities, implement a new operational team, and on efforts to replace the existing contract equipment provider with new providers and larger equipment to enhance both reliability and processing volumes.
+The Company realized a price per carat of (US) \$146, as compared to an average price per carat of (US) \$278 realized in the same period in 2018.
+The average dollar per carat during the current period was in line with Company expectations due to continued weakness in various categories of rough diamonds, and the significantly higher average for the same period during the prior year was also the result of a number of larger rough diamonds being sold during that period.
+The potential for increases in the average dollar per carat due to increases in the number of larger gem quality rough diamonds recovered, and rough diamond market pricing improvement moving forward, both remain relevant as the project continues to demonstrate the potential of the deposit with regard to the quality, overall size frequency distribution, and the recoveries of larger diamonds in the 10.8 carat plus "special" category.
 The recovery of all rough diamonds to date, were incidental to the ongoing commissioning and testing and trial mining exercises being performed by the Company.

-The Company realized \$13,116 from interest and other income and a loss of \$1,196 for foreign exchange, as compared to realizing \$14,316 from interest and other income, and a loss of \$3,305 for foreign exchange for the same period during the prior fiscal year.
-The Company anticipates it will realize additional revenues from the incidental recoveries and the sale of rough diamonds after September 30, 2018.
+The Company realized \$11,434 from interest and other income and a loss of \$1,515 for foreign exchange, as compared to realizing \$13,116 from interest and other income, and a loss of \$1,196 for foreign exchange for the same period during the prior fiscal year.
+The Company anticipates it will realize additional revenues from the incidental recoveries and the sale of rough diamonds after September 30, 2019.